enspiral/handbook/contributing.md

 Github is a platform that is mostly used by developers to manage software projects: it allows many contributors to all work on a single project without stepping on each other's toes.
 It has a system for storing files and proposing changes to them in a managed way.
 (This is based on an amazing free technology called git.)

-All the files that make up this handbook live in Github "repository" (often called a "repo") : [https://github.com/enspiral/handbook](https://github.com/enspiral/handbook)
+All the files that make up this handbook live in a Github "repository" (often called a "repo") : [https://github.com/enspiral/handbook](https://github.com/enspiral/handbook)

 If you have a Github account, you can draft another version of the handbook and let people comment on your draft.
 You make a "pull request" to request that repo maintainers merge your changes into the canonical version of the handbook, the "master" version.